Save your spot to hear from our panelists on the state of DevProd 2025 on April 10th. Register Now

 Versatile Mocking Options

-Static Mock API (available in Blackbird): Static mocks return fixed responses, making them ideal for basic tests or predictable scenarios.
+Static Mock API: Static mocks return fixed responses, making them ideal for basic tests or predictable scenarios.
 For example, static mocks will use the examples that are defined in the API Spec for more real-world data.
 For example, if you wanted to test with the last_name “Johnson,” you could use that for your last_name field.

-Dynamic Mock API (available in Blackbird): Dynamic mocks generate responses that adapt based on defined specification rules.
+Dynamic Mock API: Dynamic mocks generate responses that adapt based on defined specification rules.
 This way you can test multiple different types of data.

-NEW- Chaos Mode in Blackbird: With Chaos Mode, you can test longer response times and error rates to mimic occasional failures.
+Chaos mode: With chaos mode, you can test longer response times and error rates to mimic occasional failures.
 This option provides a powerful way to prepare your application for unexpected scenarios, making sure it remains robust and resilient under varying conditions.
-You can now enjoy advanced functionality for updating the response delay range, simulated error rates and you now have the ability to to have error codes to test with when mocking in Blackbird.

 Blackbird API Development